kota-agency/trace/web/app/plugins/advanced-custom-fields-font-awesome/readme.txt

 == Changelog ==

+= 4.0.3 =
+* Automatically refresh 4.x and 5.x icon caches when saving the settings
+* Additional strings for translation

+= 4.0.2 =
+* Fixed bug where FontAwesome 5.x icon data was improperly loading FontAwesome 6.x data
+* Removed some dependancies on jsDelivr for FontAwesome 5.x icon data

 = 4.0.1 =
 * Fixed bug where FontAwesome settings page would not properly load CSS/JS assets on internationalized WordPress installations.
 * Added support for theme authors to bundle this plugin with a theme ( see install instructions )